hoodiehq/hoodie/README.md

 [![devDependency Status](https://david-dm.org/hoodiehq/hoodie-server/next/dev-status.svg)](https://david-dm.org/hoodiehq/hoodie-server/next#info=dependencies)

-`hoodie-server` is the core server component of Hoodie.
-Together with `hoodie-client`, it forms the two parts that make up the Hoodie system.
+`@hoodie/server` is the core server component of Hoodie.
+Together with `@hoodie/client`, it forms the two parts that make up the Hoodie system.

-`hoodie-server` itself is responsible for only a few things:
+`@hoodie/server` itself is responsible for only a few things:

 - providing a normalized [config](lib/config.js) for itself and all core components/plugins
 - providing an API to interact with [databases](lib/database.js) to components/plugins